antheamonod/FluPCA/README.md

 ## Data Availability and Preprocessing
 The data provided in this repository are available in the `Data` directory are preprocessed in the following manner.
 Genomic data for 1089 full length sequences of hemagglutinin (HA) for influenza A H3N2 from 1993 to 2017 in the state of New York were obtained from the [GI-SAID EpiFlu&trade;](https://www.gisaid.org/) database and aligned with [MUSCLE](https://www.ebi.ac.uk/Tools/msa/muscle/) using default settings.
 HA sequences from each season were related to those of the preceding season.
 [Tree dimensionality reduction](https://arxiv.org/abs/1607.07503) using temporal windows of 5 consecutive seasons to create 21 datasets.
 The date of each dataset corresponds to the first season (for example, the dataset dated 2013 consists of 5-leaved trees where the leaves come from seasosn 2013 through 2017).
 Each unrooted tree in these datasets was constructed using the [neighbor-joining method](https://academic.oup.com/mbe/article/4/4/406/1029664) with Hamming distance.
 Outliers were then removed from each season using [KDETREES](http://vps.fmvz.usp.br/CRAN/web/packages/kdetrees/vignettes/kdetrees.pdf).
 On average, there are approximately 20'000 remaining trees in each dataset.
 The trees are stored in [Newick format](https://en.wikipedia.org/wiki/Newick_format).

+## Description of R Scripts
+The `Software` directory contains the following set of R scripts:
+* `func_ssh.R` is a set of supplemental functions called in running BHV and tropical PCA, and computing the proportion of variance explained (R^2) for each PCA method

 ## Running Tree PCA and Reproducing Projective Visualizations